Volinanserin

 Volinanserin (INN; developmental code MDL-100,907) is a highly selective 5-HT_{2A} receptor antagonist that is frequently used in scientific research to investigate the function of the 5-HT_{2A} receptor.
 It was also tested in clinical trials as a potential antipsychotic, antidepressant, and treatment for insomnia but was never marketed.
+The drug reached phase 3 trials for schizophrenia and insomnia prior to the discontinuation of its development in the late 2000s.
+It is taken orally.